simopt-admin/simopt/simopt/docs/san.rst

     * Default: 9

-* arc_means: Initial solution of means.
+* arc_means: Mean task durations for each arc.

     * Default: (1, 1, 1, 1, 1, 1, 1, 1, 1, 1, 1, 1, 1)